-Rezilion raises $30M help security operations teams with tools to automate their busywork – TechCrunch
+Rezilion raises $30M to help security operations teams with tools to automate their busywork – TechCrunch

 Tancman and Boutnaru had previously co-founded another security startup, CyActive, which was acquired by PayPal in 2015; the pair worked there together until leaving to start Rezilion.

 There are a lot of tools out in the market now to help automate different aspects of developer and security operations.
-Rezilion focuses on a specific part of DevSecOps: large businesses have over the years put in place a lot of processes that they need to follow to try to triage and make the most thorough efforts possible to detect security threats.
+Rezilion focuses on a specific part of DevSecOps: Large businesses have over the years put in place a lot of processes that they need to follow to try to triage and make the most thorough efforts possible to detect security threats.
 Today, that might involve inspecting every single suspicious piece of activity to determine what the implications might be.

-The problem is that with the volume of information coming in, taking the time to inspect and understand each piece of suspicious activity can put enormous strain on an organization: it’s time-consuming, and as it turns out, not the best use of that time because of the signal to noise ratio involved.
+The problem is that with the volume of information coming in, taking the time to inspect and understand each piece of suspicious activity can put enormous strain on an organization: It’s time-consuming, and, as it turns out, not the best use of that time because of the signal to noise ratio involved.
 Typically, each vulnerability can take 6-9 hours to properly investigate, Tancman said.
 “But usually about 70-80% of them are not exploitable,” meaning they may be bad for some, but not for this particular organization and the code it’s using today.
 That represents a very inefficient use of the security team’s time and energy.

-“Eight of out ten patches tend to be a waste of time,” Tancman said of the approach that is typically made today.
-He believes that as its AI continues to grow and its knowledge and solution becomes more sophisticated, “it might soon be 9 out of 10.”
+“Eight of out 10 patches tend to be a waste of time,” Tancman said of the approach that is typically made today.
+He believes that as its AI continues to grow and its knowledge and solution becomes more sophisticated, “it might soon be nine out of 10.”

-Rezilion has built a taxonomy and an AI-based system that essentially does that inspection work as a human would do: it spots any new, or suspicious, code, figures out what it is trying to do, and runs it against a company’s existing code and systems to see how and if it might actually be a threat to it or create further problems down the line.
+Rezilion has built a taxonomy and an AI-based system that essentially does that inspection work as a human would do: It spots any new, or suspicious, code, figures out what it is trying to do, and runs it against a company’s existing code and systems to see how and if it might actually be a threat to it or create further problems down the line.
 If it’s all good, it essentially whitelists the code.
 If not, it flags it to the team.

 The stickiness of the product has come out of how Tancman and Boutnaru understand large enterprises, especially those heavy with technology stacks, operate these days in what has become a very challenging environment for cybersecurity teams.